Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Introduction

+This work proposes a novel VQA framework for solving large-scale conic programs with numerous constraints defined over sparsely connected graphs.
+The contributions are on three fronts:

-\emph{c2) Optimizing a doubly parameterized Lagrangian function.} To find approximate primal/dual OPF solutions, we propose a VQA seeking a saddle point of the associated Lagrangian function.
-In particular, we aim to minimize the Lagrangian function with respect to the parameters of the primal PQC and maximize it with respect to the parameters of the dual PQC.
+\emph{c1) Optimizing a doubly parameterized Lagrangian function.} Building on the modeling proposed in~\cite{patel2024}, where primal variables are captured by the state of a primal PQC and the dual variables are captured through the probability mass function (PMF) associated with a dual PQC, we develop a VQA seeking a saddle point of the associated Lagrangian function.
+We aim to minimize the Lagrangian function with respect to the parameters of the primal PQC and maximize it with respect to the parameters of the dual PQC.
 This is accomplished in a hybrid fashion.
-The two PQCs are used to measure gradients of the Lagrangian with respect to PQC parameters.
-A classical computer subsequently uses the gradient information to update PQC parameters iteratively based on the primal-dual method.
+First, the two PQCs are used to measure gradients of the Lagrangian with respect to the PQC parameters.
+A classical computer subsequently uses gradient information to iteratively update PQC parameters using a primal-dual method.
+In contrast to the dual decomposition~\cite{patel2024,ICASSP23}, which requires solving an inner variational optimization problem to optimality at each iteration, our method performs a single gradient descent step on the primal variables and a single gradient ascent step on the dual variables per iteration.
 The proposed primal-dual updates apply directly to a broader class of optimization problems that can be solved via VQAs.
-Moreover, the proposed method unlocks potential towards training quantum machine learning (QML) models to comply with constraints.
+Moreover, the proposed method enables the training of quantum machine learning (QML) models that satisfy constraints.
 Such functionality is essential for endowing QML models with safety and stability features.